lydell/elm-safe-virtual-dom/README.md

 Changes:

 - A new algorithm for pairing virtual DOM nodes with the corresponding real DOM node, that should be robust against browser extensions and third-party scripts.
 It is in the code for the old algorithm where most crashes happen.
-- “Virtualization” is now completed, making it usable in practice, for example for elm-pages.
-This means that server-side rendered pages no longer have to redraw the whole page when Elm initializes.
+- Support for the page being translated, for example Google Translate.
+This requires the above change (being robust), and then a little bit of extra code to make sure that translated text isn’t left behind on the page, and so that translated text that should change actually updates.
 - The `Html.map` bug where messages of the wrong type can appear in `update` functions is fixed, by completely changing how `Html.map` works.
 The old code was incredibly difficult to understand, but could theoretically skip more work in some cases.
 The new code is instead very simple, leaving little room for errors.
+- Improved `Html.Keyed`.
+The algorithm is slightly smarter without losing performance, and uses the new `Element.prototype.moveBefore` API, if available, which allows moving an element on the page without “resetting” it (scroll position, animations, loaded state for iframes and video, etc.).
+- “Virtualization” is now completed, making it usable in practice, for example for elm-pages.
+This means that server-side rendered pages no longer have to redraw the whole page when Elm initializes.
 - CSS custom properties, like `--primary-color`, can now be set with `Html.Attributes.style "--primary-color" "salmon"`.
 - `Svg.Attributes.xlinkHref` no longer mutates the DOM on every single render, which caused flickering in Safari sometimes.
-- TODO: Look through for more little fixes to add to this list.

 <details>